Fun Without FODMAPs

 2. Add canned lentils, coconut milk, water, turmeric, garam masala, cumin, and coriander.
 Stir to mix.
 Bring mixture to a brief boil.
 Reduce heat to low, cover, and let simmer for at least 5 minutes, stirring occasionally.

 3. If used, remove jalapeno pepper halves.
-Stir in lime juice, and adjust flavor with salt.
+Stir in lime juice, and adjust the flavor with salt and pepper.

 4. Serve dal warm over rice and topped with optional garnishes.